 As an industry show, Connect is under pressure to continue to deliver the best content, experience and innovation for you to bring back to your events and conferences.
 I recently attended MPI’s World Education Conference as not only a member, but one who is supportive of the idea to innovate and change what we do from an experiential point of view.
 Here are a few things I learned:

-WEC tried a few new things, innovating and changing the show to be different.
+WEC tried a few new things, innovating and changing the way the show to be different.
 From villages (similar to what Connect does with lounges) to pep rallies (general sessions), I applaud the MPI team for taking risks.
 After all, industry shows take risks so that our attendees don’t have to.
 This confirms to me that Connect, who is also changing things up, is helping push our industry forward.

 Indianapolis Is a Great City